 Stain Formulation

-There are different types of stains, although the most popular choices are oil-based and water-based.
+In my line of work, I’ve come across various types of stains, but oil-based and water-based are among the most commonly used.
 Usually, darker oil-based stains take a longer time to dry than lighter variations.

 Humidity and Temperature